Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 South Florida Stats and Trends

-- In South Florida's eight games this year, it has four wins against the spread.
+- South Florida has four wins against the spread in eight games this season.

-- The Bulls have been underdogs by 13 points or more four times this season and have covered the spread twice.
+- The Bulls have covered the spread twice this year when underdogs by 13 points or more (in four chances).

-- South Florida's games this year have hit the over on four of eight set point totals (50%).
+- South Florida's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- When South Florida piles up more than 288.4 yards, the team is 2-3 against the spread and 2-3 overall.
+- In games that South Florida amasses over 288.4 yards, the team is 2-3 against the spread and 2-3 overall.

-- This year the Bulls have 13 turnovers, one fewer than the Cougars have takeaways (14).
+- The Bulls have 13 giveaways this season, while the Cougars have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.